betaflight/betaflight/docs/Rx.md

 ### RX loss configuration

 The `rxfail` cli command is used to configure per-channel rx-loss behaviour.
-You can use the `rxfail` command to change this behaviour, a channel can either be AUTOMATIC, HOLD or SET.
+You can use the `rxfail` command to change this behaviour.
+A flight channel can either be AUTOMATIC or HOLD, an AUX channel can either be SET or HOLD.

-* AUTOMATIC - Flight channels are set to safe values (low throttle, mid position for yaw/pitch/roll), all AUX channels HOLD last value.
+* AUTOMATIC - Flight channels are set to safe values (low throttle, mid position for yaw/pitch/roll).
 * HOLD - Channel holds the last value.
 * SET - Channel is set to a specific configured value.

-The default mode for all channels is AUTOMATIC.
+The default mode is AUTOMATIC for flight channels and HOLD for AUX channels.

 The rxfail command can be used in conjunction with mode ranges to trigger various actions.